TerryCavanagh/VVVVVV/README.md

 The source code for the desktop version is in [this folder](desktop_version).

-VVVVVV is still commerically available at [thelettervsixtim.es](https://thelettervsixtim.es/) if you'd like to support it, but you are completely free to compile the game for your own personal use.
+VVVVVV is still commercially available at [thelettervsixtim.es](https://thelettervsixtim.es/) if you'd like to support it, but you are completely free to compile the game for your own personal use.
 If you're interested in distributing a compiled version of the game, see [LICENSE.md](LICENSE.md) for more information.

 Discussion about VVVVVV updates mainly happens on the "unofficial" [VVVVVV discord](https://discord.gg/Zf7Nzea), in the `vvvvvv-code` channel.